-Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring composition, overall health of plantings, and other indicators when determining success of establishment.
+Mitigation Measure Implementation and Timing Responsible for Implementing Responsibility for Monitoring Musk-brush chaparral shall be restored in non-sensitive suitable habitat.
+Mitigatior shall occur at a 2:1 acre ratio and shall achieve a 75 percent acreage establishment.
+The monitoring biologist shall consider percent cover, species composition, overall health of plantings, and other indicators when determining success of establishment.
 White alder grove and Brewer willow thicket may be restored along riparian corridors where invasive species or bank stabilization issues have occurred.
 Mitigation shall occur at a 2:1 acre ratio and shall achieve a 75 percent acreage enhancement.
 The monitoring biologist shall consider percent cover, species composition, bank stability, overall health of plantings, and other indicators when determining success of establishment.
-Sargent cypress forest shall be enhanced through the removal of competing foothill pines at an acreage ratio of 2:1 once annually for a total of five years and/or Sargent cypress trees shall be replanted at a 2:1 ratio and monitored for a total of five years.
-Replanting shall achieve a 75 percent success rate.
+Sargent cypress forest shall be enhanced through the removal of competing footh pines at an acreage ratio of 2:1 once annually for a total of five years and/or Sargent cypress trees shall be replanted at a 2:1 ratio and monitored for a total of five years.
+Replanting shall achieve a 75 percent success rate. ill